spectrumx/RadioMdlPy/README.md

-# RadioMdlPy
+# RSC-SIM

-RadioMdlPy is a sophisticated Python framework designed for modeling radio astronomy observations, with particular emphasis on simulating the impact of satellite constellations (such as Starlink) on radio telescope observations.
+Radio Science Coexistence Simulator RSC-SIM is a sophisticated Python framework designed for modeling radio astronomy observations, with particular emphasis on simulating the impact of satellite constellations (such as Starlink) on radio telescope observations.
 The framework provides end-to-end simulation capabilities from trajectory generation to power spectral density analysis, enabling researchers and astronomers to assess and mitigate interference from satellite mega-constellations.

 <br />

-Originally, it is a Julia package created by Dr. Samuel Thé (https://github.com/SJJThe).
+This software grew and evolved out of the RadioMdl codebase, a Julia package created by Dr. Samuel Thé (https://github.com/SJJThe).
 Modified version of the Julia codes are found at `Julia/` directory.

 ## Requirements